peterkuma/ml-clouds-2021/README.md

 ## Main commands

-Below is description of the available commands.
+Below is a description of the available commands.
+They can be run either individually or through the run command as described above.
 They should be run in the Linux terminal.
-The commands are located in the `bin` directory as should be run from the main repository directory with `bin/<command> [<arguments>...]`.
+The commands are located in the `bin` directory as should be run from the main repository directory with `bin/<command>
+[<arguments>...]`.

 ### prepare\_samples